namitkewat/serverless-plugin-tag-events/README.md

-# serverless-plugin-tagsns
+# serverless-plugin-tag-events

-A serverless plugin to tag SNS Topics & Schedules on AWS
+A serverless plugin to tag SNS Topics & Schedulers on AWS

 ## Features